MLH-Fellowship/autoflow/README.md

 We will also be using releases to keep track of our versions.
 Our version released on November 24th will be version 1.

 ## 🔥 What We Learned
-We learned a lot about subprocesses in Python in order to open shells and navigate to different folders.
-We also learned about testing with pytest, linting with flake8, and setting up CI/CD with GitHub Actions.
-Finally, we learned how to build a CLI, publish a Python package, and use the GitHub API.

-In regards to soft skills, we learned about asking for help from mentors rather than trying to solve problems all by ourselves with little success.
+ - Subprocesses in Python
+ - Testing with pytest
+ - Linting with flake8
+ - Setting up CI/CD with GitHub Actions
+ - Building a CLI with Python
+ - Publishing a package to PyPi
+ - Using the GitHub API
+ - Asking for help from our MLH mentors!

 ## 🔥 Contributing
 Autoflow is fully Open-Source and open for contributions!
 We request you to respect our contribution guidelines as defined in our [CODE OF CONDUCT](https://github.com/MLH-Fellowship/autoflow/blob/main/CODE_OF_CONDUCT.md) and [CONTRIBUTING GUIDELINES](https://github.com/MLH-Fellowship/autoflow/blob/main/CONTRIBUTING.md).